 Critical Studies in Media Communication: It provides an academic forum for interpretive approaches to mass communication theory and research.
 Published in March, June, September and December.
 Focuses exclusively on the range of critical perspectives which help define the expanding area of mediated communication research.
 It provides an academic forum for interpretive approaches to mass communication theory and research.
 Several specialized journals represent particular critical traditions, but CSMC seeks to enrich the broad debate among them and shape the parameters of this genre.
 Very useful to all scholars and also sociology students involved in the research and teaching of media and cultural studies. - taylorandfrancis.metapress.com

 Continuum is an academic journal of media and cultural studies.
-For over a
+For over a decade

-for investigation and developing new agendas for enquiry in the fields.
+investigation and developing new agendas for enquiry in the fields.

-TWENTIETH-CENTURY MASS SOCIETY IN BRITAIN AND THE NETHERLANDS - by Bob Moore
+TWENTIETH-CENTURY MASS SOCIETY IN BRITAIN AND THE NETHERLANDS - by Bob Moore and

-and Henk van Nierop
+Henk van Nierop